 GVSU students who wish to matriculate in the prescribed curriculum as part of their baccalaureate degree may either 1) declare a major in Allied Health Sciences with an Emphasis in Speech-Language Pathology, or 2) declare and complete the requirements of another GVSU major while concurrently completing the required courses below.
 Individuals who already hold a bachelor’s degree, whether from GVSU or another institution, may also enroll in these courses.
-Regardless of the track of entry, those who wish to enroll in these courses (except for SLP 200) must apply for admission by completing a Secondary Admission Application.
-Application materials may be submitted either electronically (email@example.com) or by regular mail to Dr. Courtney Karasinski, Undergraduate Coordinator, Dept of Communication Sciences and Disorders, Grand Valley State University, 515 Michigan Street NE, Suite 200, Grand Rapids, MI 49503.
+Regardless of the track of entry, those who wish to enroll in these courses (except for SLP 200) must apply for admission by completing a Secondary Admission Application (available November 2016).
+Application materials may be submitted either electronically (email@example.com) or by regular mail to Dr. Beth Macauley, Coordinator of Admissions, Dept of Communication Sciences and Disorders, Grand Valley State University, 515 Michigan Street NE, Suite 300, Grand Rapids, MI 49503.

 Required Courses for the Speech-Language Pathology Emphasis:

 Most of the subject matter covered in this emphasis is also offered in the majority of other undergraduate programs in speech-language pathology in the country, although some of these courses are not offered at other institutions for undergraduate credit.
 The intent is to provide an outstanding preparatory experience for GVSU students that goes above and beyond what many other institutions provide.